John Daniel FitzGerald

 John Daniel FitzGerald (11 June 1862 – 4 July 1922) was a politician, union official, journalist and barrister in New South Wales, Australia.

 Early life

 Jack FitzGerald was born in Shellharbour to schoolteacher John Daniel FitzGerald and Mary Ann Cullen.
-He attended Shellharbour Public School, Fort Street Public School and St Mary's Cathedral School in Sydney before being apprenticed as a compositor in Bathurst.
-A founding member of the New South Wales Typographical Association, he served as its president from 1887 to 1888.
+He attended Shellharbour Public School, Fort Street Public School and St Mary's Cathedral School in Sydney before apprenticing as a Bathurst compositor.
+A founding member of the New South Wales Typographical Association, he was president from 1887 to 1888.
 He was elected to the executive of the Trades and Labor Council.
 He supported maritime workers in the 1890 strike, paying his own way to travel to England to raise support for the strikers.
 He returned to Sydney where he was one of the founders of the Labor Electoral League, which became the Labor party.
 He would later write a book about the origins and rise of the party.